adaoraeneje/wireframing/README.md

 Figma helps streamline the design process by combining layout, feedback, and interactive prototyping in one platform.
 It’s especially useful for teams working remotely or cross-functionally.

+## Benefits of Wireframing in Software Development

+Wireframing plays a critical role in software development by providing a visual plan of how a system should work before any code is written.
+It bridges the gap between idea and implementation, helping everyone involved stay aligned.

+### Key Benefits:

+- **Improves Communication Across Teams**
+  Wireframes make it easier for designers, developers, and stakeholders to understand the layout and flow of the product.
+For example, instead of just explaining features in words, a wireframe shows exactly where and how a feature will appear.

+- **Clarifies Requirements Early**
+  By visualizing features before development begins, teams can spot missing elements or confusing user flows early in the process, which reduces costly changes later.

+- **Saves Time and Resources**
+  Making changes to a wireframe is much faster and cheaper than changing code after development has started.
+Wireframes help avoid rework by allowing feedback and corrections early.

+- **Focuses on User Experience (UX)**
+  Wireframes help designers think about how users will interact with the product.
+For example, if users struggle to find a “Book Now” button during the wireframe review, the layout can be adjusted before the final design.

+- **Guides the Design and Development Process**
+  Wireframes serve as a roadmap for both UI design and frontend development.
+Developers use them to understand what components are needed, while designers build high-fidelity versions based on them.

+### Example:

+In a real-world project for a property booking platform, early wireframes revealed that users were confused by the search filter layout.
+The team restructured it to make it simpler, and user testing showed that bookings increased after the fix.
+This issue was identified and resolved before any development started—saving both time and money.